rpapallas/illustrate.nvim/README.md

 <img src="https://img.shields.io/badge/Made%20With%20Lua-2C2D72?logo=lua&logoColor=fff&style=for-the-badge" alt="made with lua" >

-Illustrate is a lua plugin for neovim that lets you to quickly create and manage vector documents within neovim.
+Illustrate is a lua plugin for neovim to quickly create and edit vector documents within neovim.
 It works in LaTeX and Markdown files, using both Inkscape (Linux, macOS) and Adobe Illustrator (macOS).

 ![demo](assets/demo.gif)